-- Retain full control over the outcome.
+- You retain full control over the outcome.

 How Divorce Mediation Works

-- Signed Agreement — documents are signed by both parties.
+- Signed agreement: Documents are signed by both parties.

-- Submission to the Court — your signed agreement will be submitted to your county court for final approval and filing.
+- Submission to the court: Your signed agreement will be submitted to your county court for final approval and filing.